joincivil/go-common/README.md

 ## Lint

-Check all the packages for linting errors using a variety of linters via `gometalinter`.
+Check all the packages for linting errors using a variety of linters via `golangci-lint`.
 Check the `Makefile` for the up to date list of linters.

 ```
 make lint